sushilkg/weather-getter/README.md

 Weather Getter
 =============
 This is a tiny CLI application that gives you the weather in your current city or the city that you specify.
+It also demonstrates a basic implementation of Factory Design Pattern.

 Setup
 =====